jimmerioles/backend-developer-challenge/readme.md

 # [Backend Developer Challenge](https://github.com/jimmerioles/backend-developer-challenge)
-Allows you to search tweets from [Twitter-like Search API Server](https://github.com/jimmerioles/twitter-like-search-api-server) that I also created for this challenge as an alternative to Twitter's Search API.
+Allows you to search tweets from [Twitter-like Search API Server](https://github.com/jimmerioles/twitter-like-search-api-server) that I also created for this challenge as an alternative to Twitter's Search API, please check it out.

 Consumes same but simpler format with Twitter Seach Api JSON response data from [Twitter-like Search API Server](https://github.com/jimmerioles/twitter-like-search-api-server).

 Note: Heroku free dynos sleep after 30 minutes of inactivity so sometimes your first request might take a bit longer to receive response.